ros-navigation/docs.nav2.org/concepts/index.rst

 Planner, Controller, Smoother, Route, and Behavior Servers
 ==========================================================

-Four of the action servers in this project are the planner, behavior, smoother, route, and controller servers.
+Five of the action servers in this project are the planner, behavior, smoother, route, and controller servers.

 These action servers are used to host a map of algorithm plugins to complete various tasks.
 They also host the environmental representation used by the algorithm plugins to compute their outputs.